 There are a couple of ways you can profit from Bitcoin.
-You can either trade cryptocurrencies or you can mine them.
+You can either trade cryptocurrencies or mine them.

 1. You Need Bitcoin Wallet Software

-This is where you keep the Bitcoin you mine for security and so that you can easily sell them for legal tender or use them where Bitcoins are accepted.
+This is where you keep the Bitcoin you mine for security and so you can easily sell them for legal tender or use them where Bitcoin is accepted.

 2. You Need to be a Part of a Bitcoin Trading Platform

-Before you buy a mining software, make sure to do your research so that you know what kind of rig you want (the physical hardware) and can make the right choice in mining software.
+Before you buy mining software, make sure to do your research so you know what kind of rig you want (the physical hardware) and can make the right choice in mining software.

-This software is probably the most commonly used software for Bitcoin miners right now.
+This software runs on Windows, Mac, and Linux, and is probably the most commonly used software for Bitcoin miners right now.
 The software includes things like remote interface capabilities, multi-GPU support, self-detection of new blocks, fan speed control, and CPU mining support.

-This software runs on Windows, Android, and Linux systems.
-It has a graphic user interface that works with the CGminer software.
+This software runs on Windows, Android, and Ubuntu (Linux) systems.
+It has a graphical user interface that works with the CGminer software.
 Many people like the software because it creates easy visualization with graphs of your Bitcoin mining adventures.